 What to see

 - Abbey of Santa Maria delle Grazie, built over a Roman construction, of whisc some parts were re-used, it is now in three aisles, in the Romanesque style, and with a typical Lombard architecture.
 The inside, lit by sparce windows, is very austere.
 There is still a fresco with San Martino.

-- Chapel devoted to San Rocco with a neoclasic façade.
+- The Chapel devoted to San Rocco with a neoclasic façade.

-- Church of S. Maria Assunta, XII cent.
+- The church of Santa Maria Assunta, XII cent.

 - Mid January: Feast of St. Antony Abbot

 - 31 august-2 September: Feast of Saint Egidio and Emidio.

 Where to stay

 - Ristorante Cesarone - 1 ctr.
 Sterpara - 65010 Civitaquana Tel: +39 085 848278.